-Define a list of recipients.
+Define an alias for a list of (already defined) recipients.
 The format is listname ":" addresslist, where addresses in addresslist can be separated by comma, tab, or space.
+Logging threshold and filters (see below) can be set for a list as for an individual recipient, but will take effect only for email that is specifically targeted at the list (e.g. via a per-queue rule in the logfile monitoring module).